Zhilin123/zhilin123.github.io/_pages/teaching.md

 ---
 layout: page
-permalink: /more
+permalink: /more/
 title: project details
-description:
+description: project details
 nav: True
 ---

-My hope is to one day

-To achieve my goal of using NLP to better understand how each person talks, thinks and feels, I have studied
+To achieve my goal of using NLP to better understand how each person talks, thinks and feels, I have worked on

 ***During my MS Computational Linguistic (NLP) at University of Washington***